CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleVault.md

 10. The PowerShell script will have output the ClientID and OAuth Scopes to copy and paste in the Add New dialog.
 11. Select Authorize.
 12. You can now add the Service Account email to CloudM Migrate.
-13. The P12 Access key will be located under C:\CloudM\GCPConfig and can be uploaded into CloudM Migrate.
+13. The P12 or JSON Access key will be located under C:\CloudM\GCPConfig and can be uploaded into CloudM Migrate.

 **NOTE:** Replication can cause a delay of 2 hours before these can be used to migrate data.